 In C, the float data type is used to represent floating-point numbers, which are numbers with fractional parts or decimals.
 This data type is commonly used for calculations involving real numbers where precision to a certain number of decimal places is required.
 A float typically occupies 4 bytes of memory and can store values in the approximate range of 3.4E-38 to 3.4E+38, with about 6-7 digits of precision.
 The float type is essential in programs that involve calculations such as physics simulations, graphics, or financial computations, where the ability to represent fractional values is critical.

 Declaring and using float: You can declare float variables and assign them values in the same way as other data types in C. The following example demonstrates how to declare, initialize, and use floating-point variables:

-The output is as follows:

-Value of a: 5.250000 Value of b: 2.500000 Sum of a and b: 7.750000
+#include <stdio.h>

+int main() {

+// Declaration and initialization of floating-point variables

+float num1 = 5.75; // Single precision (float)

+double num2 = 3.14159; // Double precision (double)

+long double num3 = 2.718281828459045; // Extended precision (long double)

+// Performing operations on floating-point variables

+float sum = num1 + num2; // Adds num1 and num2

+// Displaying the results

+printf("Value of num1: %.2f\n", num1); // Output with two decimal places

+printf("Value of num2: %.5lf\n", num2); // Output with five decimal places

+printf("Value of num3: %.10Lf\n", num3); // Output with ten decimal places for long double

-Product of a and b: 13.125000
+printf("Sum of num1 and num2: %.2f\n", sum);

-The explanation is as follows:

-a and b are float variables that hold decimal values.

-The sum variable holds the result of adding a and b (5.25 + 2.5 = 7.75).

-The product variable holds the result of multiplying a and b (5.25 * 2.5 = 13.125).

-The printf function uses the %f format specifier to print float values.
-By default, printf prints six decimal places for float values.
+return 0;

+}

+Explanation

+Declaration: float num1, double num2, and long double num3 are declared as floating-point variables of different precisions.

+Initialization: Each variable is initialized with a specific floating-point value.

+Usage: We perform an addition operation on num1 and num2, storing the result in sum.
+Finally, we print each value with formatted output to control the decimal precision.

 Precision of float